Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: The Analyses

-Our experiments demonstrate robustness to different backbone architectures, with all models (ResNet18/34 and WideResNet50) achieving comparable performance (detection: 97.81-98.08\%, localization: 97.58-97.71\%).
-The minimal variation ($\sigma$ $<$ 0.
-15\%) confirms the insensitivity of our method to the feature extractor choice.
+Our experiments demonstrate robustness to different backbone architectures, with all models (ResNet18/34 and WideResNet50) achieving comparable performance (detection: 98.24-99.05\%, localization: 97.72-97.95\%).
+The maximal variation ($\sigma$ $<$ 0.8\%) confirms the insensitivity of our method to the feature extractor choice.